altamira/bpm-manufacturing-bom-backward/README.md

 ```

 The Jboss AS need to be running in this case.

+To check if JBoss is running you can access the [admistrative console](http://localhost:9990) of JBoss AS 7 and manually install war package if you want.
+At first time, it request that you create an administrative user, follow the instructions to do that.

 PS: Server setup required a folder /yo/dist, so setup web app before.